 The current Pacifica Bylaws date from 2002-2003, with minor amendments since then, but have resulted in governance that struggles to function (five 24-person Local Station Boards and a 22-person Pacifica National Board).
 Meanwhile, listenership, membership, and donations have declined and debt is strangling the Foundation and our stations.

-A few months ago, another set of Bylaws were proposed for Pacifica and voted down by the members.
+In the fall of 2019, another set of Bylaws were proposed for Pacifica and voted down by the members in 2020.
 The New Day Pacifica Bylaws are totally different and will fix the very serious problems with our current Bylaws.